JSTOR-Labs/plant-humanities/cassava.md

 title="_Proceedings of the Royal Society London_(1906)" url="https://www.biodiversitylibrary.org/pageimage/43363072" fit="cover"
        attribution="Biodiversity Heritage Library">

 The botanical specimen on the right was collected by Pohl himself in Brazil.
-The inscriptions show its earlier identifications, while a later label updates the scientific classification to the name it is known by today, _Manihot esculenta_ [Crantz](https://www.biodiversitylibrary.org/bibliography/72216).
+One inscription shows its earlier identification as _Manihot utilissima_, while a later label updates the scientific classification to the name it is known today, _Manihot esculenta_ [Crantz](https://www.biodiversitylibrary.org/bibliography/72216).
 Experiments to understand the natural world through chemical means can be traced back as early as [the 18th century](https://www.biodiversitylibrary.org/page/57980618), when Europeans began to write about methods of extracting the starch from cassava.[^23] The potential of cassava for industrial production would become more apparent in the 19th and 20th centuries.
 <param ve-plant-specimen jpid="10.5555/al.ap.specimen.m0233267">

 ## Diasporic and contemporary food uses